How Many Days Until October 14? A thorough look to Counting Down

 Step 1: Determine the Current Date

 The first step is to identify today’s date.
-As an example, if today is September 30, 2023, you’ll compare it to October 14, 2023.
+Here's one way to look at it: if today is September 30, 2023, you’ll compare it to October 14, 2023.
 If the current date is after October 14, you’ll need to adjust the calculation for the following year.

 Step 2: Subtract the Dates